Boyce–Sneed feud: The feud

-The first death in the conflict occurred on January 13, 1912, when John B. Sneed killed Albert Boyce Sr., who was a banker and a former manager of the XIT Ranch.
-Boyce was unarmed, and Sneed shot him in the back while they were standing inside the lobby of Fort Worth's Metropolitan Hotel.
+The first death in the conflict occurred on January 13, 1912, when John B. Sneed killed Boyce's father, Albert Boyce Sr., who was a banker and a former manager of the XIT Ranch.
+Boyce Sr. was unarmed, and Sneed shot him in the back while they were standing inside the lobby of Fort Worth's Metropolitan Hotel.
 During the ensuing trial, Sneed alleged that Boyce Sr. had assisted his son in "breaking up [his] home."
 The trial was sensationalized by newspapers as "the greatest legal battle ever fought in Texas Courts."

 Sneed's well-paid legal team managed to secure a mistrial.
 After the mistrial was announced, an angry mob attacked the courthouse, but was repulsed.
 An article written by Thomas H. Thompson for The New Handbook of Texas states: "Four men were killed outside the courthouse, and women fought with hatpins in the courthouse halls and even in the courtroom."